power-assert-js/espower-source/README.md

 |:---------|:--------------|
 | `string` | N/A           |

 Filepath of `originalCode`. espower-source stores filepath information for later reporting.
+If not specified, `options.path` will be used.

 #### options